Bleu-Box/gaunt-roguelike/README.md

 ## Armor
 - Chain mail, Mithril, Iron Armor, etc.

+## Weapons
+- There are weapons.

 ## Dungeon Features
 - Doors (brown '+' when closed; ''' when open): Many monsters can't open doors.
 - Heroes' Bane (brownish '"'): This fungus grows in patches on the lower levels.
 Spilling blood onto it will spawn redcaps.
+- Amulet of Yendor: A purple sort of '^' shape.
+Grabbing it causes you to win.